pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Hello learned and astonishingly attractive pupils.
 My name is John Green, and I want to welcome you to Crash Course: World History.
 Over the next 40 weeks together we will learn how in a mere 15,000 years humans went from hunting and gathering—
 Mr. Green, Mr. Green!
 Mr.—Is this gonna be on the test?
-Yeah, about the test: The test will measure whether you are an informed, engaged, and productive citizen of the world, and it will take place in schools and bars and hospitals and dormrooms and in places of worship.
+&emsp;&emsp;&emsp;Yeah, about the test: The test will measure whether you are an informed, engaged, and productive citizen of the world, and it will take place in schools and bars and hospitals and dormrooms and in places of worship.
 You will be tested on first dates, in job interviews, while watching football, and while scrolling through your Twitter feed.
 The test will judge your ability to think about things other than celebrity marriages, whether you’ll be easily persuaded by empty political rhetoric, and whether you’ll be able to place your life and your community in a broader context.
 The test will last your entire life, and it will be comprised of the millions of decisions that when taken together make your life yours.
 And everything, *everything* will be on it.
 I know, right?
 So pay attention."
 --[John Green](https://www.youtube.com/watch?v=Yocja_N5s1I)